mkdocs/mkdocs/docs/index.md

 The webserver also supports auto-reloading, and will rebuild your documentation whenever anything in the configuration file, documentation directory or theme directory changes.

-Go ahead and edit the `doc/index.md` document, and change the initial heading to `MkDocs`, then reload the site in your browser, and you should see the change take effect immediately.
+Go ahead and edit the `doc/index.md` document, and change the initial heading to `MkLorum`, then reload the site in your browser, and you should see the change take effect immediately.

+Let's also add a second page to our documentation:

+    $ curl 'jaspervdj.be/lorem-markdownum/markdown.txt' > docs/about.md

+We'd like our documentation site to include some navigation headers, so we'll edit the configuration file and add some information about the order and title to use for out headers:

+    site_name: MkLorum
+    pages:
+    - [index.md, Home]
+    - [about.md, About]

+Refresh the browser and you'll now see a navigation bar with `Home` and `About` headers.

-We can also change the configuration file to alter how the documentation is displayed.
+While we're here can also change the configuration file to alter how the documentation is displayed.
 Let's go ahead and change the theme.
 Edit the `mkdocs.yaml` file to the following:

-    site_name: 'MkLorum'
+    site_name: MkLorum
     pages:
-    - ['index.md', 'Home']
+    - [index.md, Home]
-    - ['about.md', 'About']
+    - [about.md, About]
     theme: readthedocs

 Refresh the browser again, and you'll now see the ReadTheDocs theme being used.